davewalker60/pmdup/pages/booking-rooms.md

 Based on the 16-choice **Fairness** question on last year's form, the community, by a wide margin, favors giving lodging priority to camp registrants with disability/mobility concerns that require special consideration (17%), followed by having two camp registrants in each room (12%).
 Last year, 10 camp registrants were left stranded on the waitlist, so having a solo room or a non-registrant roommate is highly unlikely this year.
 Please be prepared to honor the community's preferences.

 Other points of note:
 * Sending your deposit by the deadline is ***not a race***.
-Only after the initial selection process does "first come, first served" apply for any rooms unclaimed by the process.
+The "first come, first served" adage applies only for any rooms/beds still available after the initial selection process.
 * If you select **I'll choose a roommate later** in this year's form and 50 people send deposits before the person you choose sends their deposit, your roommate will need to be one of those 50 people.
 * In the event that the Tetris puzzle cannot be solved via everyone cooperating, we'll use some form of a lottery (TBD depending on what's making the puzzle unsolvable).